-7 Recommendations You Need To Adopt For Agile Projects To Be SuccessfulCigniti Technologies
+7 Agile Recommendations You Need To Adopt To Be SuccessfulCigniti Technologies

 Listen on the go!

 Agile software development practices have been gaining momentum over the last few years.
-A recent survey by Versionone, carried out between July and October 2014, states that 94% percent of all organizations surveyed (out of 3925 responses) now practice agile.
+A recent survey by VersionOne, carried out between July and October 2014, states that 94% of all organizations surveyed (out of 3925 responses) now practice agile.

 Agile practices are preferred where project requirements change rapidly as it ensures more dynamic turnarounds.
-This is in contrast to the traditional waterfall approach wherein projects are well-defined with stable requirements and are long-term in nature.
-Implementing agile practices for software development helps clients to achieve business value consistently across the project.
+This is in contrast to the traditional waterfall approach, wherein projects are well-defined with stable conditions and are long-term in nature.
+Implementing agile software development practices helps clients consistently achieve business value across the project.

-Testing teams working in agile model need to adapt to rapid deployment cycles and the changes in testing patterns.
-Moreover, when it is a distributed testing team, project management becomes challenging.
-Customizing the processes and solutions to suit the broader vision of the projects does make a serious difference in managing testing for such projects.
-The geographically distributed testing teams working in agile environments can be successful if they consider certain best practices.
+Testing teams working in the agile model need to adapt to rapid deployment cycles and changes in testing patterns.
+Moreover, project management becomes challenging when it is a distributed testing team.
+Customizing the processes and solutions to suit the broader vision of the projects does make a tremendous difference in managing testing for such projects.
+For agile recommendations to be successful, the geographically distributed testing teams working in agile environments have to consider certain best practices.

-In testing cycles for agile projects, the importance of an individual contributor or a team member increases multi-fold in contrast to waterfall implementations where the processes are more important.
-This calls for careful recruitment of people with not just the right skillset, but also with the right mind-set.
-‘Motivated individuals who are proactive, with strong communication skills and with the ability to think out-of-the-box’ are the recipe for success.
+In testing cycles for agile projects, the importance of an individual contributor or a team member increases multi-fold in contrast to waterfall implementations, where the processes are more critical.
+This calls for careful recruitment of people with not just the right skill set but also with the right mindset.
+‘Motivated individuals who are proactive, with strong communication skills and the ability to think out-of-the-box’ are the recipe for success.

 Integrate testing with the development lifecycle tightly